carleom/carleozcoolzone/posts/Oregon-Hill-Rock-Hunt.md

 I also didn't obscure the 'ID' of the rocks too well.
 You could find the 'ID' necessary to claim a rock on the rock image URL.
 And then from there you can claim any rock.
 I have a plan to scramble the IDs.
 But I figured I would cross that bridge once someone actually abuses the website.
 # Closing Thoughts
 This was a good project for me to get back into coding for fun!
 After a few years of only doing it for work I kinda lost my passion for it.
 But this has reminded me how easy it is to make fun things.
-This blog post is also still a WIP.
-I'd like to have a better one written up when I migrate this blog to Netlify
+This blog post is also still kinda a WIP.